Skip to content

 • xxxxx.imagizer.com is the hostname of the request.

-• 0.320 is the total time spent processing the request.
+• 0.320 is the total request processing time in seconds.

-• 988376 is the file size of the origin image before processing.
+• 988376 is the file size in bytes of the origin image before processing.

 • 2000x2000 is the resolution of the origin image before processing.